What To Know

 Now, you can create a family group and share your membership with up to five additional people with no extra fees.
 This means that every YouTube TV membership can support up to six people in total.

 When signing up for a YouTube TV membership, the family manager must enter a location for the account.
-According to YouTube TV’s policy, every family member that’s added to this account must live at the same address.
+And according to its policies, every family member that’s added to this account must live at the same address.
+However, I’ll show you some workarounds later.

 Once you’ve added your friends to the account, YouTube TV will track the location based on the home zip code you entered when first signing up.